-Feeling Alone In A World Full of 8 Million People: The 3 Letters That Changed Our World
+Feeling Alone In A World Full of 8 Billion People: The 3 Letters That Changed Our World

 When I was a senior in high school, my father, Mike Tamburino, began having issues with his body, issues with typical bodily functions to which many people do not give a second thought.
 After attending multiple appointments, my father was finally referred to a neurologist.
 With heads held high, my parents walked into this meeting hoping for answers and a clear path toward recovery.
 Yet the building they walked hand in hand through screamed “ALS.”
 On the walls, in pamphlets, those three words reached out and grabbed our family by the necks.
 From December 23rd, 2016 and onward, my life has never been the same.

 To this day, I find myself unable to bear the thought of stepping foot into Danbury’s popular Restaurant 99 for one distinct reason; it will forever be the location where my life’s foundation began to crumble.
 As I proceeded into the restaurant on that Friday night, I had absolutely no idea that I was minutes away from hearing the most nauseating message that would plug my ears for years to come.

 It was a leather corner booth, the perfect size for the amount of family members it needed to comfort.
 My three brothers, my brother’s girlfriend, my parents, and I all squished in.
 As we gazed over the menu, the table fell silent.
 Then, as one, we set down the perfectly laminated selections and sat in a moment of silence.

 My memory of this evening resides precisely in my mind.
 I remember how awkward this silence was for my talkative family.
 I lent one of my brothers a smirk, thinking, “Ha-ha, why is everyone being so weird right now?”
 Little did I know…